JKutt/transformers_segmentation/courses/deepMag/report/document.md

   '\pfx'  : '\mathbf{P}_{x}'
   '\pfy'  : '\mathbf{P}_{y}'
   '\pfz'  : '\mathbf{P}_{z}'
-  '\incli': '\mathbf{I}'
+  '\mod': '\mathbf{I}'
 ---

 # DeepMagnetics

 ## FFT's & Magnetics

-Based on [Jianke Qiang et. al, 2019](https://doi.org/10.1016/j.jappgeo.2019.04.009) which forms the magnetic anomaly calculation as a convolution a forward modeling kernel can be written for magnetics utilizing GPU resources allowing for fast computation of large scaled surveys.
+Based on the work of [Jianke Qiang et. al, 2019](https://doi.org/10.1016/j.jappgeo.2019.04.009) which forms the magnetic anomaly calculation as a convolution a forward modeling kernel can be written for magnetics utilizing GPU resources allowing for fast computation of large scaled surveys.
 This is accomplished by utilising Fast Fourier Transforms and matrix multiplications which are highly optimized for GPU operation.
 In order to do the Fourier calculation, a few pieces of information must be calculated in the spatial domain.
 First we calculate the geometric term of the magnetic response from a single layer call it $\p_k$ can be broken into its components $\pfx$, $\pfy$, $\pfz$ represented as:

 $$
 \label{magPx}